Element Delivers $200 Genome on AVITI™ Benchtop Sequencing System

 For details about the program, please contact an Element sales representative here: https://www.elementbiosciences.com/200-dollar-genome

-Biosciences, Inc.
+About Element Biosciences, Inc.

 Element Biosciences is a multi-disciplinary life science company currently focused on developing disruptive DNA sequencing technology for research and diagnostic markets.
 Through innovating every fundamental element of a sequencing system, Element empowers customers with affordable, high-quality data and an improved user experience, which in turn will accelerate scientific discoveries and broaden the use of genomic medicine.
 To learn more about Element, please visit www.elementbiosciences.com.